Liberation psychology: Preferential option for the oppressed majorities

 The development of a psychology that is "from" oppressed people rather than "for" oppressed people is the aim of liberation psychologists.
 Traditional psychology is understood as Eurocentric and is critiqued for ignoring the unique experiences of oppressed individuals.
 Martín-Baró made a similar argument, critiquing Latin American psychologists for adopting Eurocentric psychological models that were not informed by the social, political, and cultural environment of the impoverished and oppressed, which was the majority of people in 1980s El Salvador.

 Liberation psychology further criticizes traditional psychology for its ivory tower approach to understanding phenomena, following Martín-Baró's call for psychology to turn its attention from its own social and scientific status to the needs and struggles of the popular majority.
 Unlike traditional approaches, liberation psychology seeks to re-situate the psychologist as part of the emancipatory process for and with oppressed communities.

-Realismo-crítico
+Critical realism

 Martín-Baró contended that theories should not define the problems to be explored, but that the problems generate their own theories.
-This idea is termed realismo-crítico.
+This idea is termed critical realism.
 This is contrasted to the traditional approach of addressing problems based on preconceived theorization, idealismo-metodológico (methodological idealism).
-In realismo-crítico, theorization plays a supportive, but not fundamental, role.
+In critical realism, theorization plays a supportive, but not fundamental, role.
 Martín-Baró's idea of realism-crítico should not be equated with the work of Roy Bhaskar on critical realism.
 Although the two ideas are conceptually similar in some ways, they have distinct meanings (hence the use of the term here in Spanish, rather than attempting a direct translation).